Triangular number: Triangular roots and tests for triangular numbers

 which follows immediately from the quadratic formula.
 So an integer x is triangular if and only if 8x + 1 is a square.
 Equivalently, if the positive triangular root n of x is an integer, then x is the nth triangular number.

 Alternative name

 By analogy with the factorial function, a product whose factors are the integers from 1 to n, Donald Knuth proposed the name Termial function, with the notation n? for the sum whose terms are the integers from 1 to n (the nth triangular number).
 Although some other sources use this name and notation, they are not in wide use.
+Thus, the termial function can be defined in notation as: